-The study tour income recognises the profits derived from the 2018 study tour to Iran.
+The study tour income recognises the profits derived from the 2019 study tour to Taiwan.
 Receipts or payments in connection with any future study tour are reported in the current year's result.
-Should there be any expenses or reimbursements not yet tabled, they will be accounted for in the 2019 financial year.
-This was the case in 2017 financial year, when costs for the Iran 2017 study tour had not been tabled and therefore impacted the performance in the current year.
+Should there be any expenses or reimbursements not yet tabled, they will be accounted for in the 2021 financial year.
+There is no known impact of this at the current reporting date.